Jiu Jitsu Armbar: Everything You Need to Know

 Need more help!

-The following video will give the necessary details to complete the turtle armbar correctly in a Brazilian jiu-jitsu fight.
+The following video will provide the necessary details to complete the turtle armbar in a Brazilian jiu-jitsu fight correctly.
 Have fun!

 Source: BJJ Fanatics